Push Pull Cable Controls

 In Europe, funiculars use cables that hang from a support to move cars up and down a mountain with cables moving in opposite directions.
 The word funicular is from the French word funiculaire, meaning railway by cable.
 The terms wire rope and cable are used interchangeably when discussed by professionals.
 The first part of funicular, or funiculaire, is from the Latin word "funis," meaning rope.

 The major use for wire ropes in the food and beverage industries is as a means for lifting and moving heavy loads.
 Wine barrels and containers full of ingredients are lifted and placed through use of cranes and wire ropes.
-They are also part of conveyor systems that move products from one station to another.
+They are also part of conveyor systems (*Discover Conveyor System Manufacturers) that move products from one station to another.

 From the beginnings of amusement rides up to the present, wire ropes have been an essential part of attraction construction and safety.
 They pull cars on roller coasters, hold cabins that swing, and move carriages through haunted houses.
 The main concern of amusement parks is safety.
 The strength, stability, and guaranteed performance of wire ropes ensures that people who attend amusement parks will have a good time and stay safe.